philosophergrc/PhilosophyGitPage/README.md

 - A dropdown menu allows users to select a topic.
 - Modules magically appear beneath the dropdown upon selection.

+## Accessibility & Screen Reader Improvements

+This application has been carefully enhanced to ensure accessibility and a smooth experience for users relying on screen readers and keyboard navigation.
+Key improvements include:

+- **Explicit ARIA Roles and Attributes**
+  - Each topic button is marked with `role="tab"` to inform assistive technologies that these are part of a tablist interface.
+  - `aria-selected` dynamically indicates which tab is currently active, improving clarity on the user’s location within the navigation.

+- **Clear and Descriptive Labels**
+  - Buttons and interactive elements include explicit `aria-label` attributes, providing concise and meaningful descriptions for screen reader users.
+  - Module images have meaningful `alt` text, either derived from the module title or fallback text (“Module image”) to describe visuals contextually.

+- **Keyboard Accessibility**
+  - All interactive controls are reachable and operable via keyboard using `tabindex="0"`, ensuring users can navigate without a mouse.
+  - Focus styles and roles improve usability for keyboard users, supporting seamless navigation through topics and modules.

+- **Semantic HTML and ARIA**
+  - Semantic roles like `role="tab"` paired with `tabindex` support assistive technologies in understanding the page structure and interaction model.
+  - Module cards are made keyboard-focusable and labeled with `aria-label` for clear identification.

+- **Optimized Link Behavior**
+  - Links within modules are keyboard accessible and clearly marked, avoiding redundant tab stops to streamline navigation.

+These efforts aim to create an inclusive educational experience that meets accessibility standards and provides equal access to content for all users.

 ## Project Structure

 - index.html – Main application layout and script logic